 The seeker’s progress attempt uses the engagement decision process to determine whether to start, and continue, engaging with a progress proposition.
 That includes judging the 6 progress hurdles, together with views on progress potential and progress reached.

-Value emerges from progress
+6. Value emerges from progress

-Innovation naturally becomes a case of finding, and executing, some combination of:
+Innovation, then naturally becomes a case of finding, and executing, some combination of:

-- making better progress towards progress sought
+- reaching closer towards progress sought

 - making existing progress better